A Cozmoslabs Product

 Hide admin bar

-By checking this option, the admin bar will be removed from all logged in users except Administrators.
+By checking this option, the admin bar will be removed from all logged-in users except Administrators.

 Honeypot Field

-This is a hidden field that is meant to reduce the spam registrations on your website.
+This is a hidden field that is meant to reduce spam registrations on your website.
 By enabling this, a hidden field will be added to your registration form.
 Since it is hidden, only a bot could fill it.
 At the moment this happens, the registration process will be forbidden.

 Labels Edit